tensorlayer/TensorLayer/examples/basic_tutorials/README.md

 ### 2. Switching Training and testing

-There are two ways to switch training and testing:
+There are two ways to switch the training and testing mode:

 1 ) use Pytorch-like method, turn on and off the training/evaluation as follow: